edemaine/fold/doc/spec.md

 They include:

 * `file_spec`: The version of the FOLD spec that the file assumes (a number).
-See the top of this spec for the current value.
+See the top of this spec for the current value, and [history](history.md) for differences between versions.
   **Strongly recommended**, in case we ever have to make backward-incompatible changes.
 * `file_creator`: The software that created the file (a string).